Dannyj1/HadesIIRandomizer/README.md

 7. Enjoy!

 ## Configuration
+**NOTE**: When using Hell2Modding, the configuration file is located in the ReturnOfModding/config folder of your r2modman data folder under the name `Dannyj1-Hades_II_Randomizer.cfg`.

 The mod comes with a `config.lua` file that allows you to change certain settings.
 The following settings are available:
 - `Enabled`: Set to `true` to enable the mod, set to `false` to disable the mod.
 Default: `true`.
 - `RandomizeEnemies`: Randomizes the enemies as described above.
 Default: `true`.
 - `RandomizeBoonOfferings`: Randomizes the boon offerings as described above.
 Default: `true`.
 - `RandomizeElementalTraits`: Randomizes the elemental traits as described above.
 Default: `true`.
 - `ScaleStats`: Scales enemy and miniboss stats in the earlier areas, so you do not have to spent ages on a single enemy.
 Default: `true`.
+- `RandomizeKeepsake`: Randomizes the keepsake you start with.
+Default: `false`.
+- `RandomizeWeapon`: Randomizes the weapon and the weapon's aspect you start with.
+Default: `false`.

 ## Known Issues
 - Some encounters in later areas might be a bit too long and have a lot of enemies.